Exponential Idle Guides

 a1 Doubles approximately every 10 levels.
 Costs ρ to buy.
 With full milestones this variable increases ρ dot on average by about 11-12% for each level bought.

 a2 Costs R to buy.
 Increases 40 folds for every 10 levels bought.
-However, note that some levels are much more impactful than others.
+However, note that some levels are much more impactful than others, specifically 1 mod 10 levels.
 Overall, this variable ranges from 10% to 700%+ effectiveness in ρ dot!

 a3 Costs I to buy.
 With full milestones, this variable approximately triples ρ dot.